Boosting data availability and AI solutions in food for consumers and food service professionals

 Overview

-This is a summary of the EU funding opportunity HORIZON-CL6-2026-03-GOVERNANCE-08, titled "Boosting data availability and AI solutions in food for consumers and food service professionals," which falls under the Horizon Europe (HORIZON) program and is part of Call 03 single stage (2026) (HORIZON-CL6-2026-03).
+This is a summary of the EU funding opportunity HORIZON-CL6, titled "Boosting data availability and AI solutions in food for consumers and food service professionals," which falls under the Horizon Europe (HORIZON) program and is part of Call 03 single stage (2026) (HORIZON-CL6-2026-03).
 It is a HORIZON Innovation Action (HORIZON-IA) with a HORIZON Lump Sum Grant [HORIZON-AG-LS] type of Model Grant Agreement (MGA).

 The call is forthcoming with a single-stage deadline model.
 The planned opening date is January 14, 2026, and the deadline for submission is April 15, 2026, at 17:00:00 Brussels time.